 If you have a gap or have a small gap that is getting bigger, and feel unsatisfied with the aesthetics of your smile, Dr. Sowell offers cosmetic and restorative dental procedures that can close the gap.

 Tooth Bonding– If the space between teeth is relatively small, dental bonding can be a solution.
 Tooth Bonding involves directly applying a tooth-colored resin and sculpting it into the desired shape for a natural result.
 It can be completed in just one visit and is very affordable.

 Dental Veneers – Fixing bigger gaps may require reshaping using porcelain veneers.
-Teeth veneers are custom made in a dental lab.
+Teeth veneers are custom-made in a dental lab.
 They are ultra-thin, shell-like coverings for your teeth that will look and feel like a natural tooth.
-The medical grade material offers advanced treatment to meet your cosmetic needs and durable results that will resist stains.
+The medical-grade material offers advanced treatment to meet your cosmetic needs and durable results that will resist stains.

 Invisalign®/ClearCorrect™ clear aligners – Invisalign and ClearCorrect use a series of clear, plastic retainer-like devices to gradually realign the positioning of teeth, closing the gap.
-They should to be worn for at least 22 hours every day.
+They should be worn for at least 22 hours every day.
 Each set of aligners is worn for about two weeks before moving on to the next set.